HUST-NingKang-Lab/ONN4MST/README.md

 ## Simplified program walk-through

-Here's a simple example for using ONN4MST to perform microbial source tracking.
+Here's a simple guide for using ONN4MST to perform microbial source tracking.

 #### Input format